1. What is the Form LS-202, and when is it used?

 7. If an employer reports a minor injury, will that tarnish their claims record?

 Employers often consider the following to constitute “minor” injuries and may question whether they should report it for fear of blemishing their injury record:

-In instances such as the first two bullets, AEU will designate the claim as “report only” and no reserves are placed on the file.
-It is opened and closed and does not count against the employer.
+For ALMA members, in instances such as the first two bullets, these will remain as incidents in our database and no reserves are placed on the file.
+It does not count against the employer, nor appear on a loss run.
 Underwriters do see value in this practice.
 If an employee requires further medical treatment later or alleges additional injuries, the claim handling process is expedited due to the original documentation.

 Check with your carrier for specifics on how they classify claims without medical treatment.

 Safety sidebar: Regardless of injury severity, a root-cause analysis should always be conducted to identify causal factors and generate corrective actions.
 This should lead to a discussion on lessons learned which can be applied to safety training and improve overall safety performance.